 Founded in 2016 by the artists Maria Almena, Oliver Gingrich and Aphra Shemza, Art in Flux is committed to furthering the development of the media arts community in the UK.

-Art in Flux present Art in Flux: Reclaimed, a new virtual exhibition that will be premiered at a live online event hosted by National Gallery X alongside a panel discussion with co-founders, Olive Gingrich, Maria Almena and Aphra Shemza and other curators such as Helen Starr and Ashokkumar Mistry, with a focus on platform cultivation, art communities and the reclaiming of spaces for underrepresented groups.
+Art in Flux presents Art in Flux: Reclaimed, a new virtual exhibition that will be premiered at a live online event hosted by National Gallery X alongside a panel discussion with co-founders Olive Gingrich, Maria Almena and Aphra Shemza and other curators such as Helen Starr and Ashokkumar Mistry, with a focus on platform cultivation, art communities and the reclaiming of spaces for underrepresented groups.

-Artists include Natasha Trotman, Enrique Agudo, Danielle Brathwaite-Shirley and Camille Baker and London-based experiential powerhouse Kimatica Studio.
+Artists include Natasha Trotman, Enrique Agudo, Danielle Brathwaite-Shirley, Camille Baker, and London-based experiential powerhouse Kimatica Studio.
 The latter will premier a 360-degree video media performance, Transcendence VR, which explores how the combination of live performance art and interactive technologies can induce altered states of consciousness.

-This will be the first time Transcendence has been represented in a virtual medium, and it wants to “reclaim” a space within the arts to talk about these transcendental ideas which the artists Kimatica believe is going to play an essential role in the evolution of our society.
+This will be the first time Transcendence has been represented in a virtual medium, and it wants to “reclaim” a space within the arts to talk about these transcendental ideas, which the artists Kimatica believe will play an essential role in the evolution of our society.